iksnae/actual-intelligence/book/en/chapter-02/03-intermediate-prompting-strategies.md

 **Example**:

-"I'd like you to create social media post ideas for a small bakery, following this format and style:
+`I'd like you to create social media post ideas for a small bakery, following this format and style:

 #MondayMuffins: 'Start your week on a sweet note with our blueberry streusel muffins!
 Baked fresh this morning with locally sourced berries.
 Perfect with your morning coffee or as an afternoon pick-me-up! 💙🧁'

-Please create 5 more post ideas for different products using this same approachable tone, emoji style, and format with a hashtag followed by the post text."
+Please create 5 more post ideas for different products using this same approachable tone, emoji style, and format with a hashtag followed by the post text.`

 This technique, sometimes called "few-shot learning," dramatically improves the likelihood of getting results that match your expectations exactly.